-A Student Exploration of the Global Impacts of Climate Change on Human Health

-- What is the value of a systems thinking approach to understanding the impact of climate on human health? (e.g., how does knowing about the bigger system help with the study of a smaller system, in this case the human body?)
+• What is the value of a systems thinking approach to understanding the impact of climate on human health? (e.g., how does knowing about the bigger system help with the study of a smaller system, in this case the human body?)

 Student answers may vary.
 Look for logical answers.
 Answers may include statements such as it helps identify potential variables/influences on the system; if you are not aware of the larger system you may reach erroneous conclusions or encounter unintended consequences.
 Taking a systems thinking approach can also be used to identify how communities (including schools) and the public health system will need to adapt to protect public health in response to a changing climate.
-You may want to use this as an opportunity to discuss how the diagram on the board relates to career interests of students; for example, there will be a need for informed public health professionals and adequate public health infrastructure along with informed city and regional planners and school administrators who can prepare schools and communities for these challenges and protect public health. - 6.
-Refer to the visual model depicted on the classroom wall and ask students to consider the environmental condition for a single climate impact such as flooding (also see slide 11) and all of the potential health effects associated with it.
-As the facilitator, you may choose to use a different colored marker or tape to denote the numerous health effects that can arise as a result of a single health threat such as flooding.
-For additional human health effects, you may display slide 13. - 7.
-Next, you will prompt the class to consider how scientists study the climate and health system; suggested questions are provided below but you may come up with your own questions depending on what you want to emphasize: - Why do you think scientists study one part of a bigger system (e.g. why do scientists just study mosquito larval maturation in areas that have malaria or just study soil moisture and vegetation cover in areas that have malaria?)
+You may want to use this as an opportunity to discuss how the diagram on the board relates to career interests of students; for example, there will be a need for informed public health professionals and adequate public health infrastructure along with informed city and regional planners and school administrators who can prepare schools and communities for these challenges and protect public health.

+- 6. Refer to the visual model depicted on the classroom wall and ask students to consider the environmental condition for a single climate impact such as flooding (also see slide 12) and all of the potential health effects associated with it.
+As the facilitator, you may choose to use a different colored marker or tape to denote the numerous health effects that can arise as a result of a single health threat such as flooding. - 7.
+Next, you will prompt the class to consider how scientists study the climate and health system; suggested questions are provided below but you may come up with your own questions depending on what you want to emphasize: - Why do you think scientists study one part of a bigger system (e.g., incidence of malaria in areas of drought)?

 Student answers may vary.
 Look for logical answers.
 Answers may include simple statements like "to make it easier."
-For example, there are many things that could be studied with respect to drought weather patterns, occurrence, length of time, quality of water supplies, amount of water supplies, increase or decrease in specific pests, use of chemicals as a result of certain pests, etc. There is too much to look at if you tried - to do it all.
-Thus, in order to study or understand a complex system it needs to be simplified.
-Simplifying a system can include looking at one part of the system, at a simple "cause and effect" level, or manipulating a variable within the system (experimentation). - What do you think are the challenges for a scientist trying to study a smaller part of a bigger system?
+For example there are many things that could be studied with respect to drought - weather patterns, occurrence, length of time, quality of water supplies, amount of water supplies, increase or decrease in specific pests, use of chemicals as a result of certain pests, etc. There is too much to look at if you tried to do it all.
+Thus, in order to study or understand a complex systems it needs to be simplified.
+Simplifying a system can include looking at one part of the system, at a simple "cause and effect" level, or manipulating a variable within the system (experimentation).

+• What do you think are the challenges for a scientist trying to study a smaller part of a bigger system?
 Consider the parts of a system and its boundaries.